jelly/jelly.github.com/_posts/2015-12-30-banana-pi-mainline-kernel.md

 categories: [Archlinux, ARM, BananaPi, Linux]
 ---

 I posted a guide on getting [Arch Linux ARM on the BananaPi](http://vdwaa.nl/archlinux/arm/bananapi/banana-pi-archlinux-arm/) last week.
-Now I was eager to get a mainline kernel working on the BananPi for some ARM hacking and testing of new patches.
+Now I was eager to get a mainline kernel working on the BananaPi for some ARM hacking and testing of new patches.
 In this post I'll describe the steps required to get a mainline kernel booted next to the "normal" kernel.

 Compiling mainline kernel
 -------------------------